We are all interested in healthier living, but what has that got to do with ‘paint and polish’?!

 We need to know.
-Only we should decide what is right for us and our welfare.
+Only we the consumer should decide what is right for us and our welfare.

 This is why AURO publish full declarations of the ingredients used for every product they make.
 From this you will be able to identify any ingredient to which you might be allergic or indeed, opposed to in principle.
 What you will see is that at AURO we select all of our ingredients from nature.
 This does not mean compromising on product performance.
 For over 35 years the AURO labs have been creating and refining their plant technologies.
 Rather as the pharmaceutical industry researches the healing power of nature and then mimics it, AURO observe the useful properties of plants and then harnesses them, but without radical chemistry.
 This means that their properties and effects are chosen for their usefulness and only gentle chemistry is required to transform them into a host of safe and high performing paints, wood care products and cleaners.

 Fundamentally, modern paint making relies on petro-chemistry to transform crude hydrocarbons into useable polymers.
 This requires a great deal of energy and some highly volatile chemicals.
-It is not what we see as an environmentally responsible process as it is responsible for significant carbon emissions.
+It is not what we at AURO see as an environmentally responsible process as it results in significant carbon emissions!

 We also do not claim our paints to be ‘organic’ even though a number of our ingredients are farmed to certified Organic standards.
 Organic is a misleading term in the field of paints as it can be used if the paint is made with ingredients such as hydro carbons; as crude oil ultimately derives from plant and animal matter, all modern paints can be termed organic.
 To play on a public perception that using the term organic implies that the ingredients are all grown or produced by suppliers who hold Organic Certification is misleading and dishonest.